 The Railinc support staff stands ready to work with customers to clearly identify their data needs and provide them with the information they are seeking.
 As an independent provider of rail data, Railinc is committed to safeguarding data as it moves in and out of its products, systems and databases.
 The company's duties include developing policies and procedures that promote good stewardship of our customers' data to ensure privacy and confidentiality.
 In accordance with this role, the company applies strict standards for data access to ensure that no data is disclosed without proper review and consent, or that might be inconsistent with legal requirements.
 If you have any questions about obtaining certain types of rail data, please contact the Railinc Customer Success Center.

 Railinc carefully reviews requests for access to Railinc's products, reports, and data-related services based on a requestor's relationship to the requested data.
-The following outlines some of the factors that are considered in Railinc's decision to share data:
+The following outlines some of the factors of Railinc's data access policy that are considered in Railinc's decision to share data:

 Direct relationship—Customers may request access to confidential information related to their own data.
 For example, a railroad involved in the route of a shipment ("party to the route") may request certain tracing data related to that shipment.
 Similarly, a shipper may request certain tracing data related to its shipment ("party to the waybill") wherever it may be.